Skip to content

 Retrosynthetic graphs must be acyclic trees.

-• The standard helpers include cycle detection (raising AdapterLogicError if a node appears twice in a path)
+• The standard helpers include cycle detection (raising AdapterLogicError with adapter.cycle_detected if a node appears twice in a path)

 • If writing a custom builder, maintain a visited set during recursion